Joan Rivers: Comedic style

-During her 55-year career as a comedian, her tough-talking style of satirical humor was both praised and criticized as truthful, yet too personal, too gossipy, and very often abrasive.
+During her over five-decade career as a comedian, her tough-talking style of satirical humor was both praised and criticized as truthful, yet too personal, too gossipy, and very often abrasive.
 Nonetheless, with her ability to "tell it like it is", she became a pioneer of contemporary stand-up comedy.
 Commenting about her style, she told biographer Gerald Nachman, "Maybe I started it.
 We're a very gossipy culture.
 All we want to know now is private lives."
-However, her style of humor, which often relied on making jokes about her own life and satirizing the lives of celebrities and public figures, was sometimes criticized as insensitive.
+However, her style of humor, which often relied on joking about her own life and satirizing the lives of celebrities and public figures, was sometimes criticized as insensitive.
 Her jokes about Elizabeth Taylor and Adele's weight, for instance, were often commented on, although Rivers would never apologize for her humor.

-Rivers, who was Jewish, was also criticized for making jokes about the Holocaust and later explained: "This is the way I remind people about the Holocaust.
+Rivers, who was Jewish, was also criticized for joking about the Holocaust and later explained: "This is the way I remind people about the Holocaust.
 I do it through humor", adding, "my husband lost his entire family in the Holocaust."
 Her joke about the victims of the Ariel Castro kidnappings similarly came under criticism, but she again refused to apologize, stating, "I know what those girls went through.
 It was a little stupid joke."
 She received multiple death threats throughout her career.
-Rivers accepted such criticism as the price of using social satire as a form of humor: "I've learned to have absolutely no regrets about any jokes I've ever done ...
+Rivers took such criticism as the price of using social satire as a form of humor: "I've learned to have absolutely no regrets about any jokes I've ever done ...
 You can tune me out, you can click me off, it's OK.
 I am not going to bow to political correctness.
 But you do have to learn, if you want to be a satirist, you can't be part of the party."

 As an unknown stand-up comedian out of college, she struggled for many years before finding her comic style.
 She did stints in the Catskills and found that she disliked the older style of comedy at the time, such as Phyllis Diller's, who she nevertheless felt was a pioneer female comedian.
 Her breakthrough came at The Second City in Chicago in 1961, where she was dubbed "the best girl since Elaine May", who also got her start there.
 But May became her and fellow comedian Treva Silverman's role model, as Rivers saw her as "an assertive woman with a marvelous, fast mind and, at the same time, pretty and feminine".
 It was also there that she learned "self reliance", she said, "that I didn't have to talk down in my humor" and could still earn an income by making intelligent people laugh.
 "I was really born as a comedian at Second City.
 I owe it my career."